THE RED WAGON

 Those stories still circulate the family.

-When Heath Company sold assembly kits — all the parts, all the instructions —
+When Heath Company sold assembly kits — all the parts, all the instructions — I was in my element.

-My prize piece was a Tuner Amplifier.
+My prize piece was a tuner amplifier.

 Must have taken me three months.